timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 5. Marvel at the deployed site

-    - The deployed site gets a custom TLS certificate provided by Cloudflare 😎.
-(No wildcards!)
+    - The deployed site gets a TLS certificate provided by Cloudflare 😎.
     - Deployments can be rolled back (to any version) at any time.
     - Each deployment has its own unique subdomain, such as `https://331e1fb6.cloudflarepagespoc.pages.dev/` for example.
     - Access to Preview deployments can be control with Cloudflare Access.